You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 I’m from the EU, will I be able to access financial support?

-EU nationals applying for teacher training in 2017/18 and 2018/19 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
+EU nationals applying for teacher training in 2018/19 and 2019/20 will still be eligible for a tax-free bursary or scholarship and a tuition fee loan.
 Under current rules, EU nationals can access this support if they have resided in the European Economic Area or Switzerland throughout the three-year period before the start of the course.
 Find out more.